delowarcse/Machine-Learning-Deep-Learning-Classification-Techniques-with-MinMaxNormalization/README.md

-# Machine-Learning-Deep-Learning-Classification-Implementation
+# Machine-Learning-Deep-Learning-Classification-Implementation with MinMax Normalization
-This program is the implementation of Machine Learning and Deep Learning Techniques such as: Logistic Regression, Decision Tree, Random Forest, SVM, and DNN methods with MinMax Normalization ([0,1]-Normalizaton)
+This program is the implementation of Machine Learning and Deep Learning Techniques such as: Logistic Regression, Decision Tree, Random Forest, SVM, and DNN methods with MinMax Normalization ([0,1]-Normalizaton).

+# Recommendation of use
+To use Juoyter Notebook version of the code to better understand the all implemented mechine learning and deep learning techniques

 # Logistic Regression (LR)
 I used a Logistic Regression model to classify each participant as a stroke or control based on their performance in a robotic task.
 For that purpose, I implemented a logistic regression classifier that was fitted in the binary logistic regression regularization.
 This regularization added a penalty as model complexity increased to ensure the model generalized the data and prevented overfitting with an increase in parameters.
 LR model assumes a linear relationship between the input features and output.
 The binary logistic model had a dependent variable with two possible outcomes as healthy control and stroke.